JuanGongora/JuanGongora.github.io/_posts/2019-07-24-quickstart_your_nginx_learning.markdown

 }
 ```

-If you're wondering what the `include mime.types` is, it allows you to have Nginx load different `content-type`s (css/html) to your site, in the correct format extension.
-This is actually a file provided by Nginx, which has a culmination of different file type extensions that you would perhaps use for your site.
+If you're wondering what the `include mime.types` is, it allows you to have Nginx load different `content-type`s (css/html) to your site, in the correct format extension. `mime.types` is actually a file provided by Nginx, which has a culmination of different file type extensions that you would perhaps use for your site.
 You may have noticed that I also kept the *events* context even though it's empty.
 This needs to be there for the configuration file to still be valid.

 then type: